-The headphones let you hear what you are recording.
-The two sockets provide the same 'default' mix of the two microphones and any other audio sources being used, such as audio from a phone or computer playback (the Loopback channels).
+The two sockets provide the same 'default' mix of the two microphones and any other audio sources, such as audio from a phone or computer playback (the Loopback channels).
 You can adjust the volume of individual audio sources using the mixer in Vocaster Hub.

-You can adjust the volume in each pair of headphones independently with the rotary monitor level controls on Vocaster Two.
-The control marked 🖸 🎧 for the Host and 🎧 for the Guest: these controls do not affect the recording level.
+You can adjust the volume in each pair of headphones independently with the controls on Vocaster Two marked A for the Host and for the Guest: these controls do not affect your recording level.